iturdikulov/notes/12factor_app.md

 ## 7. Port binding

-What's port binding in twelve-factor app?
+What's port binding in twelve-factor app, why it's useful?
 &#10;<br>
 The twelve-factor app is completely self-contaned (does not rely on runtime injection) and exports HTTP (maybe other protocol) as a service by binding to